 Social media has a unique way of bringing LinkedIn users together, and LinkedIn is no exception.
 Professionals who reach out to others on LinkedIn with content that they find interesting are more likely to have those people respond in kind by sharing their own content - which can help raise your social selling index score!
 Sharing relevant material also helps build relationships and establish credibility as the person you're communicating with will be able to see what type of material interests you personally, making them more inclined to share it themselves or connect further.

-It's important for professionals using LinkedIn not only to create connections but maintain high-quality ones too.
+It's important for professionals to use LinkedIn not only to create connections but maintain high-quality ones too.
 The SSI algorithm takes into account how many connections each user makes per day versus the number of conversations taking place daily when determining its rankings.

 Tips for using LinkedIn as an effective tool in your sales strategy